Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

 where $c$ is a constant term.
 Now differentiate w.r.t. $\rho$ and set to $0$

 where $I_0(z)$ is the modified Bessel function of the first kind with order one, and define

 to get

 The posterior estimate of $\rho$ can then be estimated quickly through iteration.
 Start with $\rho_0=r$ and then iterate Equation~\ref{exprho} repeatedly as $\rho_{n+1} = r b(\rho_n) - \frac{\sigma^2}{m}$ to compute the MAP estimate of $\rho$.
 In practice this requires only a few iterations to get high accuracy.
 Note that the unconstrained maximum of the function may occur at negative values of $\rho$.
 In that case the posterior maximum for $\rho$ is set to $0$ because the function is monotonically decreasing to the right of the maximum.
-A similar iterative approach can be applied when considering other prior distributions for $\rho$.

 \textbf{Argument MAP estimate:} Note that for a noise process with a uniformly random argument on the circle (as for \iid noise in real and imaginary components), the likelihood at a Fourier space point has highest density at the argument of the data at that Fourier space location, i.e. $\Argbig(\ft y_k)$.
-Therefore, since we adopt a uniform prior for the argument on the circle, then the argument corresponding to the maximum of the posterior is also $\Argbig(\ft y_k)$.
-This property will always be true when using the uniform prior on the circle for the Argument provided the likelihood for the argument is symmetric about its maximum; this condition will be necessarily true for all noise processes with uniformly random argument.
+Therefore, since by adopting a uniform prior for the argument on the circle, then the argument corresponding to the maximum of the posterior is also $\Argbig(\ft y_k)$.